ghoneycutt/puppet-module-puppet/README.md

 agent_sysconfig
 ---------------
-The location of the /etc/sysconfig/puppet file.
+The location of puppet agent sysconfig file.

-- *Default*: /etc/sysconfig/puppet
+- *Default*: use defaults based on osfamily

 daemon_name
 -----------